The Masters: Full pairings, tee times and Featured Groups for second round at Augusta National

 Scottie Scheffler is looking to defend his title at The Masters, where Rory McIlroy is targeting the career Grand Slam and Tiger Woods makes his 25th appearance at Augusta National; Watch throughout the week live on Sky Sports

-Groupings and tee times for the opening round of The Masters, held at Augusta National in Georgia and exclusively live on Friday from 2pm on Sky Sports Golf.
+Groupings and tee times for the second round of The Masters, held at Augusta National in Georgia and exclusively live on Friday from 2pm on Sky Sports Golf.

+Due to potential inclement weather on Friday, all starting times have been moved up 30 minutes and the first starting time will now be 7.30am (12.30pm BST).

 USA unless stated, all times BST